Image pipeline

 ~12% on natural photos and ~0% on noise.
 For PNG-replacement

-delivery in the framework's UI pipeline, our output is competitive;
+delivery in the framework's UI pipeline, our output is good enough;

 for "smallest-possible WebP" you'd still go to cwebp.